FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-network-crosses-baseline-sustainability-target-for-first-time.md

 _template: blog_detail
 ---

 _This article provides an update on the Filecoin x_ [_BlockScience_](https://block.science) _research collaboration, denoting a significant milestone for the Filecoin project.
-It was first published by Blockscience_ [_here_](https://medium.com/block-science/sustainability-goal-achieved-filecoin-network-crosses-baseline-target-cec13a3ed8f).
+It was first published by Blockscience_ [_on Medium_](https://medium.com/block-science/sustainability-goal-achieved-filecoin-network-crosses-baseline-target-cec13a3ed8f).

 The Network Baseline for Filecoin has crossed the Baseline Target for the first time!
 This is an important milestone that marks a transition on the path of continued sustainability of the network. **This happened at 05:00 UTC on 02 April 2021 — or 00:00 UTC on 21th December 2020 if we measure through the Network Effective Time, which is a key component of why baseline minting is important.**